 Some of these education initiatives are targeted at groups identified as being at particular risk, or ‘vulnerable road users’, such as:

 Publicity campaigns using a variety of media, together with publicity events are also used when appropriate to reach larger groups of road users.

 Early years (0-5 years)

 We work in partnership with health professionals and early years settings to provide information and advice for new parents, carers and staff regarding in-car safety and general road safety for very young children.

 For further information about car seats, visit the Child Seat Safety website.

 Primary years (5-11 years)

-We offer National Standard cycle training (Bikeability) and practical pedestrian training to all primary schools in Swindon, and can give advice on appropriate resources and topics for Key Stage 1 and 2 children to help them learn basic skills and rules for using the roads.
+We offer National Standard cycle training (Bikeability) to all primary schools in Swindon, and can give advice on appropriate resources and topics for Key Stage 1 and 2 children to help them learn basic skills and rules for using the roads.